Private Secretary (TV series): Release

+Private Secretary aired on CBS for all of its five seasons, alternating opposite weeks with The Jack Benny Program on Sundays at 7:30pm EST. However, in an unusual move, the series also had two brief runs on rival network NBC during the summers of 1953 and 1954.
+The series served as a summer replacement for Your Hit Parade, which like Private Secretary, was sponsored by Lucky Strike Cigarettes.

 Syndication

 Before Private Secretary went into syndication, the opening title sequence and series name were changed.
 The series, which was sponsored by American Tobacco for Lucky Strike cigarettes during its original run, featured the company’s sponsor I.D. in the opening title sequence which could not be aired in syndication.
 An animated title sequence was made featuring a cartoon "Susie."